myths about alcohol - man drinking hangover on couch

 Myth # 2: People stop drinking as much as they get older.

-This is untrue.
-Elderly people drink alcohol just as often.
-Research shows that people are more sensitive to alcohol as they get older.
+Older adults people drink alcohol just as often.
+Research also shows that people are more sensitive to alcohol as they get older.
+Because alcohol metabolizes more slowly in older people, drinking increases their risk of falls and injuries and worsens chronic conditions such as diabetes and high blood pressure.
 In addition, other factors such as loneliness, depression, chronic pain, and boredom become more likely as they age, putting this population at risk for alcohol abuse.

 Myth # 3: “I have no problem because I can hold my liquor.”